joergschwarzwaelder/hhc2023/Objective-22/README.md

                 Value - /opt/SatelliteQueryFileFolderUtility.java - 0x2f6f70742f536174656c6c697465517565727946696c65466f6c6465725574696c6974792e6a617661
 ```
 So this is a serialization of an object of class  "SatelliteQueryFileFolderUtility" - where we have a source code in column 3.
 We can see, that "isQuery" and "isUpdate" are both "false" and "pathOrStatement" contains "/opt/SatelliteQueryFileFolderUtility.java".
+With these parameters,

 Following the source code, the two booleans can be set to "true" and the string to "update pointing_mode set numerical_mode=1" on order to modify the pointing mode:
 Modification of the above: